AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_account.md

 ### Required
 * `account_name` - (Required) Account name.
 This can be used for logging in to CloudN console or UserConnect controller.
 * `cloud_type` - (Required) Type of cloud service provider.
-Only AWS, GCP, AZURE, OCI, and AWS Gov are supported currently.
-Enter 1 for AWS, 4 for GCP, 8 for AZURE, 16 for OCI, 32 for Azure Gov, 256 for AWS Gov.
+Only AWS, GCP, Azure, OCI, and AWSGov are supported currently.
+Enter 1 for AWS, 4 for GCP, 8 for Azure, 16 for OCI, 32 for AzureGov, 256 for AWSGov.

 ### AWS
 * `aws_account_number` - (Optional) AWS Account number to associate with Aviatrix account.
 Required when creating an account for AWS.